ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsection{A Neuro-Symbolic Framework for Context-Aware HAR}

 We consider a mobile and wearable computing scenario in which users perform activities while carrying their devices (e.g., smartphone, smartwatch, tracker).

-Figure~\ref{fig:arch} provides an overview of the Neuro-Symbolic (NeSy) system taking as input the continuous stream of sensor data generated by the user devices, and providing as output the most likely performed activity.
+Figure~\ref{fig:arch} provides an overview of the Neuro-Symbolic (NeSy) framework taking as input the continuous stream of sensor data generated by the user devices, and providing as output the most likely performed activity.

-As a common practice in this field~\cite{chen2021deep}, data are partitioned into temporal windows.
-For each window $w$ (representing $z$ seconds of consecutive raw sensor data), we derive two subsets $w^R$ and $w^C$: the former includes raw data that we consider appropriate for being directly processed by a data-driven model (e.g., inertial sensors data), while the latter involves raw sensor data that we consider useful for deriving high-level contexts through reasoning and/or abstraction.
+Data are partitioned in fixed-size temporal windows, and for each window $w$ we derive two subsets $w^R$ and $w^C$: the former includes raw data that we consider appropriate for being directly processed by a data-driven model (e.g., inertial sensors data), while the latter involves raw sensor data that we consider useful for deriving high-level contexts through reasoning and/or abstraction.

 A high-level context provides information, at a certain point in time, about the user, the environment surrounding them, and their interactions with objects or other subjects.
 Let $C = \langle C_1, \dots, C_n \rangle$ be a set of possible contexts that are meaningful for the application domain (e.g., $C_1$ = \textit{it is raining}, $C_2$ = \textit{location is a park}, $C_3$ = \textit{current user's speed is high}).